ShiqiYu/CPP/week02/README.md

 int n = 10; //declare and initialize
 ```

 The following line looks very similar to the previous one.
 But the operations are different.
-But no initialization is in it.
+No initialization is in it.
 The first line is declaring a variable, and the second is assigning a value.
 Assignment is a different operation from initialization.
 The two pieces of source code are equivalent.
 They both declare a variable, and then its value is `10`.
 But if the data type is not a fundamental type (`int`, `float`, etc) and is a compound type (such as a `class` type), the two operations, initialization and assignment, may have different behaviors.
 The reason is that the operations in an initialization function may be different from those in an assignment function.
 You can get related information in the operator overloading part of this book.

 ```cpp
 int n; //declare a variable, its value may be a random one